Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 Head‑to‑head trials of hypnotherapy versus CBT or pharmacotherapy are limited.
 Key patterns:

-• Hypnotherapy often shows comparable short‑term symptom reductions to relaxation training and can augment CBT when combined (e.g., hypnotic CBT).
+Hypnotherapy often shows similar short-term symptom reductions as relaxation training.
+It can also support CBT when used together (e.g., hypnotic CBT).

-• For procedural anxiety and acute pain, hypnotherapy often outperforms usual care and can reduce the need for sedatives or opioids in some settings.
+For procedure-related anxiety and short-term pain, hypnotherapy often works better than usual care.
+It can also reduce the need for sedatives or opioids in some settings.

 Research gaps and priority questions for future trials